Francis Cummins: Leeds

 Francis set a new club record for consecutive appearances for Leeds Rhinos at the end of the 2003's Super League VIII with a total of 178 appearances.
 He is the seventh highest try scorer in the history of the club with total of 188 tries at the end of 2004, making him the most prolific try scorer in the past twenty years of the club.

 Francis Cummins' Testimonial match at Leeds Rhinos took place in 2004.

-Post playing
+He announced his retirement as a player at the end of the 2005 season.

+International

+Cummins has also played on several occasions for Great Britain, and also Ireland at international level.